SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 ];

-You’ll also need to update your .env variables.
-Note that I leave out REDIS_PASSWORD because my local Redis does not need a password.
+You'll also need to update your .env variables.
+I have omitted the variable REDIS_PASSWORD because my local Redis does not need a password.

 # Redis settings